MatheusPaivaa/CurvatureML/README.md

 5. **Performance Optimization:**
    - The use of `unordered_map` significantly reduces the time complexity of organizing and retrieving the curvature and feature data, allowing for rapid comparisons with the proposed machine learning models.
 This efficiency is critical when dealing with large datasets, as it minimizes computational overhead and speeds up the entire process.

+## <div id="data-cleaning"></div>Data Cleaning

+The data cleaning process was conducted using a dedicated script designed to address key preprocessing tasks and meet the project's specific requirements.
+The main steps included:

+- **Handling Missing Values:** Removal of instances with missing values (deletion).
+- **Outlier Detection and Removal:** Application of Z-score with a threshold of 3 standard deviations.
+- **Redundancy Removal:** Elimination of redundant variables to reduce multicollinearity.
+- **Feature Normalization:** Transformation of variables using StandardScaler to achieve zero mean and unit variance.
+- **Correlation Analysis:** Evaluation of variable relationships to identify significant linear dependencies.
+- **Dimensionality Reduction:** Not applied, as the variables were already in a reduced dimension.

+#### Disclaimer

+The data cleaning methodology was based on the guidelines presented in the article: Corrales, D. C., Corrales, J. C., & Ledezma, A. (2018).
+How to Address the Data Quality Issues in Regression Models: A Guided Process for Data Cleaning.
+Symmetry, 10(4), 99. https://www.mdpi.com/2073-8994/10/4/99

 #### Model Implementation and Testing